VeritasDL-zz/SADXCHAOS/README.md

 Thanks to Sora for the code base and helping me with dumb questions
-Thanks to MainMemory, Kell for all the help
+Thanks to MainMemory and Kell for all the help
 Thank to the entire SA-1 X-Hax community for everything they continue to do for this game :)